iotaledger/mam.js/examples/README.md

 Reads the `channelState.json` from the simple example, so you will need to run that first.

 See [./listen/index.js](./listen/index.js) for more details.

+## API

+Demonstrates how to wrap the mam lib behind and API.

+See [./api/index.js](./api/index.js) for more details.